 Aside from regular South Carolina license plates, you also have the option of ordering specialized, personalized, and disabled license plates.

 You can also apply for a customized, personal license plate for a fee of $30.
-You'll need to complete Form MV-96 and submit up to three choices for your tag.
+You'll need to complete an Application for Personalized License Plates (Form MV-96) and submit up to three choices for your tag.
 After your application is reviewed, your license will be approved or denied.
 You are not guaranteed your first choice.

 Disabled veterans may apply for a special tag also.
-Just submit a letter from the Department of Veterans Affairs stating:
+You will need to submit a letter from a physician declaring you permanently disabled and a letter from the Department of Veterans Affairs stating:

 - You are entitled to compensation due to loss of limb; or